 Frequently Asked Questions (F.A.Q.)

-Trans-Nomad powered by Orbea will take place between 30th September and 05th October.
-Race days will be from 01st to 4th October.
-6 event days with 5 hotel nights.
-30th September welcome and check-in will take place from 15h in Castejón de Sos.
-On 04th October there will be a final party and this night is also included at the entry fee.
-05th October breakfast is also included in Castejón de Sos.
+Trans-Nomad powered by Orbea will take place from 01st to 4th October.
+4 event days and 3 race days.
+On 01st October welcome and check-in will take place from 15h in Castejón de Sos.
+On 04th October there will be a final party and prize giving ceremony.

-Around 8h AM, your shuttle will be ready to start the transfer of 30 minutes or 1 hour.
-Before getting in the shuttle our Race Office responsible will activet SPORTident timing chips.
+Around 8h AM, your race will start from paddock or your shuttle will be ready to start the transfer of 30 minutes or 1 hour.
+Before starting our Race Office responsible will activate SPORTident timing chips.
 Remember you have to be on time.

 In the morning we'll make 2 timing sections with their links by paths or singletracks.
 At noon, in the middle of the route, you will find a feeding point with mechanical service to bring some drinks, food and repair your bike if you need it.
 You will find there hot pasta, fruit, ham, energy bars, sale drinks, water... but remember yo have to carry on water in your bag and at least two energy bars.